 3.3.11: Committees function under the supervision of the Board.
 The Water Committee and Architectural Control Committee have decision-making authority formally delegated through written procedures which include provisions for owners to appeal decisions to the Board.
-The Web Committee, the CC&Rs and Bylaws Committee, the Weed Committee, the Fire Preparedness Committee, and the Tamarack Lane Committee are advisory to the Board.
-From time to time the Board appoints ad hoc committees.
+The Web Committee, the Weed Committee, the Fire Preparedness Committee, and other ad hoc committees are advisory to the Board.
 All owners are STRONGLY encouraged to participate on committees.